 Gliding originates from the earliest days of aviation.
-Modern gliders or sailplanes incorporate many technological advances both in performance and in innovative design features.
+Modern gliders or sailplanes incorporate many technological advances both in performance and innovative design.

-Gliders are launched in a number of ways: by a winch, aero-tow or self-launching.
 The pilot’s ability to locate and fly in currents of rising air allows the glider to remain aloft for a number of hours covering great distances (up to 1000km on good soaring days).

 Competition flying is a major part of the sport, with participants vying for the fastest speed/shortest time over a given route.